jimCresswell/create-jim-app/README.md

 # create-jim-app

-Create a Next.js configured the way I like it
+Create a Next.js app, configured the way I like it.

-A CLI tool to create a production-ready Next.js application with:
+This is CLI tool (this repo) to create a production-ready Next.js application (the target project) with:

 - TypeScript
 - ESLint